- In Australia, by law, all manufactured foods have a label that show safety and nutrition information.

-Some labels tell you what percentage of the recommended daily intake is provided by one serve of the product.
-This helps you to work out how the food fits into a balanced diet.
-Read more about recommended daily intakes for adults and recommended daily intakes for children here.
+Most labels tell you what percentage of the main ingredients are in packaged foods.
+If there is an ingredient that is known to cause allergies, it must be written no matter how much is used.
+This helps you to compare similar products easily and work out how the food fits into a balanced diet.
+Read more about recommended daily intakes for adults and recommended daily intakes for children.

-The Nutrition Information Panel tells you the size of a standard serving of the product and which nutrients are contained in that serving.
+The nutrition information panel tells you the size of a standard serving of the product, and which nutrients are included in that serving.
 You can use the label to compare the product with what's in similar packaged foods.

 Look out for information about:

 - Energy: A kilojoule is a measure of energy.
-To lose weight, you need to eat and drink fewer kilojoules than you use.
-You should limit your intake of foods that have more than 600kJ per serve.
+To lose weight, you need to eat and drink fewer kilojoules (kJ) than you use.
+You should limit your intake of discretionary or junk foods — for example, those that have more than 600kJ per serve.

-- Fat: Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.
+- Fat (total): Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.

 - Saturated fat: There are different types of fats.
-Saturated fats are linked to an increased risk of heart disease and high blood cholesterol, so it is especially important to choose foods low in saturated fat.
+Saturated fats are linked to a higher risk of heart disease and high blood cholesterol, so it is especially important to choose foods low in saturated fat.

-- Carbohydrate: Carbohydrates are found in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
+- Carbohydrate (total): Carbohydrates are found in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
 You need carbohydrates for energy.